Transportation

 The Commuter Rail (Train) routes appear in purple on MBTA maps and primarily serve suburban towns.
 Trains going north start at North Station on the Green Line and going south at South Station on the Red Line.

-Rideshare apps such as Uber and Lyft may be more convenient and may provide cheaper rates than taxis.
+Rideshare apps such as Uber and Lyft operate in the Boston/Cambridge area and may be more convenient and less expensive than taxis.

 Owning a Car